rppicomidi/pico-usb-midi-processor/README.md

 ### Patch the TinyUSB Source
 Before you attempt to build this project, you will need to patch TinyUSB.
-The patch allows certain USB Device descriptor properties to be specified as a function instead of as a constant.
-Unless you activate this patch delibrately, the patch should do nothing.
+The patch allows a USB Device descriptor property to be specified as a function instead of as a constant.
+The patch does will not change the way other projects work with TinyUSB unless you specifically activate the patch during build.

 You need to know where the Pico-SDK source code is installed on your system.
 If you use the Official Raspberry Pi